-All apps should give an option to sign in with the Apple ID account.
+All apps should give the option to sign in with an Apple ID account.

 All apps should comply with local legislation.
-If you choose many countries for app distribution, you have to comply with the legislation of every single one of them.
+If you choose many countries for app distribution, you must comply with the legislation of every single one of them.
 Apple Store will notify authorities if they notice apps involved with human trafficking of children’s exploitation.

 Gaming and gambling games are regulated the most: they should be permitted in the country and have a license that proves their legalness.

 What Do You Need Before Putting an iOS App in the Apple Store?

 There are some documents and technicalities that you must prepare in 2023 before the submission to get everything ready for big day X.